Wiwun/DevActivity/README.md

 * reactor/webapp/src/test/java/org/lrpb/demo/devActivity/algorythm/DemoAlgoServiceTest.java
     * Test the overall process of resolving the N/3 th biggest number
 ## Running the unit test
-Unit tests are parth of the maven building process but they can be launched specifically by running the following maven goal:
+Unit tests are part of the maven building process but they can be launched specifically by running the following maven goal:

 ```
 C:\Users\Louis-Rene\Documents\GitHub\DevActivity\reactor>mvn test